CVE-2026-33259: Use After Free in PowerDNS Recursor

 Technical Summary

-This vulnerability in PowerDNS Recursor involves a use-after-free condition triggered by multiple concurrent transfers of the same RPZ zone.
-The flaw can lead to inconsistent RPZ data or cause the recursor to crash.
-Concurrent transfers of the same RPZ zone are not expected under normal operation and usually indicate a malfunctioning RPZ provider.
+This vulnerability involves a use-after-free condition in PowerDNS Recursor when handling multiple concurrent transfers of the same RPZ zone.
+The flaw can cause inconsistent RPZ data or crashes due to improper memory management.
+Concurrent transfers of the same RPZ zone are not expected under normal operation and indicate a malfunctioning RPZ provider.
 The affected versions are 5.2.0, 5.3.0, and 5.4.0.
-The CVSS 3.1 base score is 5.0, reflecting a medium severity with network attack vector, high attack complexity, and requiring high privileges.
-No official remediation or patch has been documented at this time.
+There is no vendor advisory or patch information available at this time, and no known exploits in the wild have been reported.

 Potential Impact